Conditional flow matching for physics-constrained inverse problems with finite training data: Results

 To construct the dataset, we generate 4,000 realizations of $\bm{X}$ and $\bm{Y}$, of which 90\% are used for training and the remaining 10\% for testing.
 To investigate the effect of dataset size, we also create a smaller dataset consisting of 400 realizations, using the same 90\%--10\% split between training and test sets.
 In total, this results in two distinct datasets.
 For each dataset, we train two conditional flow matching models corresponding to different choices of source distribution: a Gaussian distribution and the prior distribution.

-To determine an appropriate stopping point, we monitor the test loss during training. \Cref{fig:training_400} presents the training and test loss curves for the dataset of size 400 using Gaussian and prior source distributions.
+\Cref{fig:training_400} presents the training and test loss curves for the dataset of size 400 using Gaussian and prior source distributions.
 In both cases, a plateau region in the test loss is observed while the training loss continues to decrease, indicating the onset of overfitting as discussed in Section~3.
-For the Gaussian source distribution, the checkpoint with 20,000 iterations provides a suitable stopping point within the plateau region.
+For the Gaussian source distribution, we choose the velocity network for 20,000 iterations, which lies within the plateau region, to sample the target posterior.
 When using the prior source distribution training samples, overfitting occurs earlier and the test loss exhibits a clear minimum around iteration 10,000, after which it begins to increase, indicating the onset of overfitting.
-We therefore select checkpoint with 10,000 iterations as the stopping point.
+We therefore select the velocity network trained for 10,000 iterations to sample the target posterior.

-\Cref{fig:posterior_mean_s400_n1} shows the posterior mean and standard deviation of the inferred flux together with the true flux for a representative test sample for when using a Gaussian or the prior as the source density.
-In both cases, we observe that the mean flux is close to the true value, and that the true value is almost always contained within one standard deviation of the mean.
+\Cref{fig:posterior_mean_s400_n1} shows the posterior mean and standard deviation of the inferred flux together with the true flux for a representative test sample using a Gaussian or the prior as the source density when the training dataset's size is 400.
+For both source distributions, we observe that the mean flux is close to the true value, and that the true value is almost always contained within one standard deviation of the mean.

-\Cref{fig:training_4000} shows the corresponding training and test loss curves for the larger dataset of size 4{,}000.
-Increasing the number of training samples delays the onset of overfitting and significantly stabilizes training.
+\Cref{fig:training_4000} shows the training and test loss curves for the larger dataset of size 4{,}000.
+Increasing the number of training samples delays the onset of overfitting and significantly stabilizes training (similar to \Cref{fig:conditional_memorization_data_and_loss_data} in \ref{app:finite-data}).
 The plateau region of the test loss becomes wider, allowing greater flexibility in selecting a stopping point.
-Based on the loss curves, a checkpoint of~20,000 iterations is selected for both the Gaussian and prior source distributions.
+Based on the loss curves, the checkpoint at 20,000 iterations is selected for both the Gaussian and prior source distributions.